Apache Kafka® cluster and host state monitoring

 - Requests: Request rate by request type, in requests per second.

-To view detailed information about the state of individual Managed Service for Apache Kafka® hosts:
+To view detailed information on the state of individual Managed Service for Apache Kafka® hosts:

 - In the management console

-- Click the cluster name and select the Hosts → Monitoring tab.
+- Click the name of your cluster and select Hosts → Monitoring.

 - Select the host from the drop-down list.

-- CPU usage: Usage of processor cores.
-As the load goes up, the
+- CPU usage: Processor core workload.
+As the workload goes up, the

-Idlevalue goes down. - Memory usage: Use of RAM, in bytes.
-At high loads, the
+Idlevalue goes down. - Memory usage: Amount of RAM used, in bytes.
+At high workloads, the

 Freevalue goes down, while the other values go up. - Disk read/write bytes: Speed of disk operations, in bytes per second.